Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Alerts-Details.md

   ![Alert-Details Download icon](../media/AlertDetailsDownloadReference.png)

-The best way to see which policy alert rules are part of the ALZ pattern it is best to go to the [Policy-Initiatives](docs/content/patterns/alz/Policy-Initiatives.md) page.
+The best way to see which policy alert rules are part of the ALZ pattern it is best to go to the [Policy-Initiatives](../Policy-Initiatives/).

 The resources, metric alerts and their settings provide you with a starting point to help you address the following monitoring questions:
 "What should we monitor in Azure?" and "What alert settings should we use?"
 While they are opinionated settings and they are meant to cover the most common Azure Landing Zone components, we encourage you to adjust these settings to suit your monitoring needs based on how you're using Azure.